JonathLima/JonathLima/README.md

 <p>
-  I'm <strong>Jonathan Silva</strong>, a student about to become a Full Stack developer, focusing on backend.
+  I'm <strong>Jonathan Silva</strong>, a student about to become a Full Stack developer.

   Currently in college studying system development, and my hobby is drawing, learning about technologies that interest me, and playing games.